gxapplications/asterism-for-domotics/README.md

 ```
 git clone https://www.github.com/gxapplications/asterism-for-domotics.git
 ```
 This will clone the project.
 You can modify your settings (used plugins) in the index.js if you want different plugins.
-Do it before npm install!
+Do it before setup step!

 ```
 npm run setup